-Figure 4 displays the variations of $I{\lambda,N}$ for Arizona (Fig. 4a) and Asian dust (Fig. 4b) as a function of the ψ -rotation angle of the QWP for the finer (left panels) and the coarser SD (right panels) at 355 and 532 nm wavelength.
-The observed variations are related to a determined size and shape distribution of the dust sample: indeed, as explained in Section 3.4, if the size (resp. the shape) of the dust sample was varying during our acquisitions, the maxima (resp. the minima) of the curves would not remain constant.
+4.1 Laboratory evaluation of the lidar PDR of Arizona and Asian dust variations are related to a determined size and shape distribution of the dust sample: indeed, as explained in Sect.
+3.4, if the size (resp. the shape) of the dust sample was varying during our acquisitions, the maxima (resp. the minima) of the curves would not remain constant.
 As a result, the observed variations of $I{\lambda,N}$ reveal the spectral and polarimetric backscattering characteristics of each considered dust sample.
 Therefore, the experimental data points could be fitted with Eq.
-(6) to evaluate $F{22,\lambda}/F{11,\lambda}$ then the dust lidar PDR by applying Eq.
+(6) to evaluate $F{22,\lambda}/F{11,\lambda}$ and then the dust lidar PDR by applying Eq.
 (7).
 Table 1 presents the retrieved values of $F{22,\lambda}/F{11,\lambda}$ and of dust lidar PDR.
 The uncertainty on $F{22,\lambda}/F{11,\lambda}$ results from the measurement errors of the laboratory π -polarimeter and leads to accurate evaluations of the dust lidar PDR.
-Within experimental error bars, the lidar PDR of Arizona and Asian dust clearly differ, whatever the chosen wavelength.
-The generally admitted value of around 33 % for the dust lidar PDR (Tesche et al., 2009) is only obtained for Arizona dust: Asian dust exhibits a lower PDR in the range from 24 to 28 % depending on the considered SD and wavelength.
-This suggests that the dust lidar PDR with the considered SD is indeed less pronounced: from the coarser to the finer SD, a reduction in the dust lidar PDR of below 5 % is observed at 532 nm wavelength.
-At 355 nm wavelength however, the Arizona and Asian dust lidar PDR seem practically insensitive to variations in the considered SD.
+Within experimental error bars, the lidar PDRs of Arizona and Asian dust clearly differ, whatever the chosen wavelength.
+The generally admitted value of around 33 % for the dust lidar PDR (Tesche et al., 2009) is only obtained for Arizona dust: Asian dust exhibits a lower PDR in the range from 24 % to 28 %, depending on the considered SD and wavelength.
+This suggests that the dust lidar PDR is primarily governed by the dust mineralogy and hence particle refractive index.
+The sensitivity of the dust lidar PDR with the considered SD is indeed less pronounced: from the coarser to the finer SD, a reduction in the dust lidar PDR of below 5 % is observed at 532 nm wavelength.
+At 355 nm wavelength however, the Arizona and Asian dust lidar PDRs seem practically insensitive to variations in the considered SD.